Think Before You Drive: World Model-Inspired Multimodal Grounding for Autonomous Vehicles: Introduction

 Traditional VG methods \cite{zhan2024mono3dvg,geng2025pseudo,jiang2022pseudo} are ill-suited for the demands of real-world AD due to two primary issues.
-First, they are typically designed for high-resolution, controlled datasets, and struggle with the challenging visual conditions encountered on the road, such as low light and fast-moving scenes (as detailed in Table \ref{tab2}).
+First, they are typically designed for high-resolution, controlled datasets, and struggle with the challenging visual conditions encountered on the road, such as low light and fast-moving scenes.
 These real-world conditions often obscure critical details, causing the methods to frequently miss vital contextual cues in ambiguous or rapidly changing situations.
-Second, existing VG models in AD \cite{liao2024and,10342826,LIAO2024100116,chen2024mpcct,chen2023minigptv2,liu2023grounding} generally lack the 3D spatial awareness required for complex relational reasoning.
+Second, existing VG models~\cite{liao2024and,10342826,LIAO2024100116,chen2024mpcct,chen2023minigptv2,liu2023grounding} generally lack the 3D spatial awareness required for complex relational reasoning.
 This lack of spatial intelligence limits their ability to accurately assess object distances or differentiate between immediate hazards and distant background elements.
-This shortcoming is particularly evident in context-dependent commands like ``Avoid the cyclist ahead'', where the model must determine which cyclist is in immediate proximity and requires action, rather than simply identifying any cyclist in the scene~\cite{liao2025cot}.
+This shortcoming is evident in context-dependent commands like ``Avoid the cyclist ahead'', where the model must determine which cyclist is in immediate proximity and requires action, rather than simply identifying any cyclist in the scene~\cite{liao2025cot}.

-In parallel, recent studies \cite{wang2024qwen2,ma2025position} have integrated Large Language Models (LLMs) and Vision-Language Models (VLMs) to improve semantic understanding \cite{wang2024qwen2,ma2025position}.
-While these models can mitigate ambiguity, they introduce significant drawbacks: massive data requirements, prohibitive computational costs, and high inference latency, impeding real-time deployment in AD.
-These limitations provoke us to ask an important question: \textit{How can we design a visual grounding model for AD that is spatially aware, robust to ambiguity, and efficient enough for real-time operation?}
+In parallel, recent studies \cite{wang2024qwen2,liao2025cot,ma2025position} have integrated Large Language Models (LLMs) and Vision-Language Models (VLMs) to improve semantic understanding.
+While these models excel at resolving ambiguities via deep reasoning, they introduce significant drawbacks: massive data requirements, prohibitive computational costs, and high inference latency, impeding real-time deployment in AD.
+These limitations provoke us to ask an important question: \textit{How can we design a VG model for AD that is spatially aware, robust to ambiguity, and efficient enough for real-time operation?}

 To alleviate this problem, we introduce a world model-based framework that empowers AVs to ``\textbf{think deeper}" by reasoning about how the future scene is likely to evolve, effectively bridging the gap between rigid algorithmic processing and human-like contextual reasoning.
 Specifically, we introduce a Spatial-Aware World Model (SA-WM) to predict future states from the current scene and command, providing a forward-looking perspective for the grounding decision.
 As shown in Figure \ref{toutu}, it first constructs a command-aware current latent state that filters out irrelevant elements (e.g., roadside buildings) and then iteratively rolls out future latent states to foresee critical cues essential for decision-making.
 By reasoning over these prospective states before decoding, the model attains more stable decisions that improve generalization and safety in AD grounding.
 To enhance the model's spatial awareness, we integrate monocular depth to provide 3D localization for the vision-only pipeline.
 As illustrated in Figure \ref{depth_map}, this depth signal enables the SA-WM to prioritize entities by proximity and relevance, mimicking human spatial perception.
 Complementing this, we introduce a cross-modal hypergraph decoder that captures higher-order relations between textual phrases and spatial regions, effectively fusing the predicted future latent states from the SA-WM to achieve robust grounding.